 Course Taught: Ivory Tower

 Instructor Daniel Foster began his law enforcement career in 2011 as a Pennsylvania Police Officer.
 He has served as a Military Police Officer in the United States Marine Corps and is currently a member of the United States Air Force.
 Foster is presently employed as a Police Officer in the Patrol Division of a Western Pennsylvania municipality where he serves as an SRT Operator, Field Training Officer, and an IACP certified Drug Recognition Expert.
 Foster is also a member of the countywide Drug Task Force.
 Early in his career, Foster understood the importance of mastering case law to guide his actions in the field.
 His vast knowledge of case law has directly led to numerous significant arrests and seizures.
 Viewed as a case law expert among his peers, he is routinely called upon to offer legal guidance in the field.
 Foster is a recipient of a National Interdiction Award and has received numerous other awards throughout his military and law enforcement careers.
 Additionally, he holds a bachelor’s degree in Criminal Justice and a master’s degree in Criminal Justice and Business Administration.

 Course Taught: Mastering Pennsylvania Search & Seizure

-Prior to being assigned to the specialized Interdiction Unit, Vaccaro served as a Field Training Officer.
-Vaccaro has been personally responsible for the seizure of over 1 million dollars in United States currency, numerous kilograms of illegal narcotics, and several hundred pounds of Marijuana.
+Prior to his current assignment to an Interdiction Unit, Vaccaro served as a Field Training Officer in a Patrol Unit.
+Vaccaro has been personally responsible for the seizure of approximately two (2) million dollars in United States currency, numerous kilograms of illegal narcotics, and over one thousand (1000) pounds of Marijuana.
 His interdiction skills and abilities led to numerous significant seizures and arrests.

 Sgt.
 Mark Tagliareni, has been in law enforcement since 1996.
 He began his career as